 Everything in this world is changing, and viruses, acting in the most changeful environment, must change the same fast.
 A lot of users wonder when someone shows the abilities of modern viruses.
 “Oh, they are so powerful, but I will never get one.
 It is likely too rare!”.
 Complexity became a new slogan of malware in both distribution and activity in the infected system.

-Making the virus Jack of all trades is a challenging task.
-Malware creators who designed some easy things at the beginning of the 2000s were forced to re-qualify into legal programmers or increase their qualifications to make more tricky malware.
-This environment always was very competitive, and this competition was turning faster and faster when more serious anti-malware tools appeared.
+Making the virus Jack of all trades is challenging.
+Malware creators who designed some easy things in the early 2000s were forced to re-qualify as legal programmers or increase their qualifications to make more tricky malware.
+This environment was always very competitive, and this competition turned faster and faster when more serious anti-malware tools appeared.

-Some of the viruses were kicked out from the “arena” by the changes in global technologies.
-While dial-up Internet connection was widespread, a specific virus was rerouting your dial-up connection through the international network.
-Such calls were charged at a significantly more expensive rate, so at the end of the accounting period, the “happy owner” of this dial-up modem became rather angry than happy, seeing a bill for several thousand dollars.
+Some of the viruses were kicked out of the “arena” by the changes in global technologies.
+While dial-up Internet connection was widespread, a specific virus rerouted your dial-up connection through the international network.
+Such calls were charged at a significantly more expensive rate, so at the end of the accounting period, this dial-up modem's “happy owner” became rather angry than happy, seeing a bill for several thousand dollars.

 Known malware types

 Malware comes and goes, synchronized with the conditions it uses for spreading and money generating.
 Some viruses are getting squeezed out by their successors, and some categories keep running after several decades.
 The reasons for long-liver appearance are hard to predict because computer environments change rapidly, and it is hard to keep going after all changes.
-Only ones who have specific distribution and money earning ways can stay active after more than ten years.
+Only those with specific distribution and money-earning ways can stay active after more than ten years.
 However, here is the list of currently active malware:

 The ransomware appeared to be much more effective and profitable, so soon after 2014, when ransomware activity reached the first noticeable milestone, lockers were forgotten.